kaifeng-yu16/Ids-TeamProject/README.md

 ![total_requests_per_second_1650826137](https://user-images.githubusercontent.com/89489224/164993349-a936897e-85f9-4b3e-a6b1-f10b980bfe93.png)

+## Continuous Integretion / Continuous Delivery
+Github Actions and AWS Codebuild were used.
+AWS Apprunner could automaticly deploy the application if the image changes.

 ## Future Work
 - Multiple endpoints could be set to enlarge the capacity of holding more requests
 - Distributed load test could be implemented on cloud to get higher RPS